 “Hmm, that scent is gone,” noted the witch as she sniffed the air.
 “Ah well.
 Let’s move on to the market.”

+She placed their goods on the table and began removing pouches, wrappings, and other items, arraying their wares in the witch’s preferred order as the first customer approached.
 “I was here last week, looking for breesolay, but she said it was still a few weeks from being ripe,” the man said, indicating the witch’s back.
 “I thought I would see if any was picked early.
 My wife’s skin condition is driving her mad.”

 “Ah, I take it she has icherear?
 I’m sorry, I inspected the plants myself this morning and they’re still an unripe yellow.
 They wouldn’t do any good.
 I’m sorry, it’s still another week yet.”